Cano homers in 2nd straight game, Mets top Marlins 6-2

 McNeil led off the game with a home run, his eighth, on the first pitch thrown by Alcantara.
 It was McNeil’s second leadoff homer of the season.
 He also knocked in a run in the sixth on a fielder’s choice.
 He is hitting .402 (35 for 87) with five home runs and 18 RBIs in his past 21 games.

-Miguel Rojas, who went 3 for 5, tied the game at 1 with an RBI single in the second.
+Rojas, who went 3 for 5, tied the game at 1 with an RBI single in the second.

 The Mets scored twice in the fourth on a ground out by Hechavarria and a base hit by Conforto.

+“It could have gotten really ugly right there, but (Alcantara) was able to limit the damage,” Marlins manager Don Mattingly said.

-McNeil’s ground out extended the lead to 4-1.
+McNeil’s groundout extended the lead to 4-1.

+“I think I was throwing a pretty good game,” Alcantara said.
+“They got a lot of soft contact off of me for runs, but I never give up.
+I want to continue attacking the hitters”

 Cano’s sixth home run of the season went over the right-field wall in the seventh for a 5-1 lead.